feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/getting_started.md

 **Top Toolbar**
 - Connection status and genome statistics
 - Burst rate control (neural processing speed)
-- Quick access buttons for Elements, Inputs, and Outputs on the Circuit Builder and Brain Monitor tab bars
+- Quick access on the Circuit Builder and Brain Monitor tab bars for Circuits, Interconnect Areas, and Memory Areas.
+Hover a title to list existing ones. **+** creates one.
 - Connectivity Rule manager
 - Options and settings
 - Camera animations